themaniacalfry/smartsheet-usm-deactivate-users/readme.md

 - If rate limits are exceeded, the script will pause and retry automatically.

 ### Restarting the Script
-- If interrupted, re-run the script using the same `input.csv`.
+- If interrupted, re-run the script using the same `user_input.csv`.
 - Already processed users will be skipped using the log file.

 ## Logging